2016 - 2018:

 - INSTITUTO POLITECNICO DO PORTO, Porto/Portugal

-The project will therefore develop guidelines and toolbox and best practice approaches in localised solutions for the 7 partner countries, with the ultimate objective to integrate ICT based counselling into vocational education for psychologists, therapists and counsellors.
+The project developed guidelines, training material and best practice approaches in localised solutions for the 7 partner countries, with the ultimate objective to integrate ICT based counselling into vocational education for psychologists, therapists and counsellors.

 Contact for further information: Dr. Karin Drda-Kühn